Waves have a lot of energy

 Wave energy site

-Many other methods of capturing wave energy are under development.
-These methods include placing devices on or just below the surface of the water and anchoring devices to the ocean floor.
-The U.S. Department of Energy's Marine and Hydrokinetic Technology Database provides information on marine and hydrokinetic renewable energy, both in the U.S. and around the world.
+The U.S. Department of Energy's Marine and Hydrokinetic Technology Database provides information on marine and hydrokinetic renewable energy, in the United States and around the world.